boguszpawlowski/ComposeCalendar/README.md

   }

 ```
-It will render the calendar with the current month showing, and default components for each day as well as month and week
+This chunk will render the calendar with default components for each day, and also month and week headers.
-headers.
-For the customization you should pass your own composable functions as day content etc.:
+For the customization you should pass your own composable functions as day content, moth header etc.:
 ```kotlin

   @Composable